-The School shall establish a public charter school in the State of Hawai'i on the island(s) listed in the table below.
-The School operates their Educational Program in the manner and at the facilities located at the address(es) indicated in the table below along with the grades served in accordance with this Charter Contract, the Hawai'i Revised Statutes, and other applicable federal, state, and county laws, ordinances, codes, rules, and regulations.
-Enrollment in the School shall be open to all students of ages and grades as set forth in HRS Chapter 302D and Article IX of this Charter Contract, who are residents of the State of Hawai'i.
-This Charter Contract shall constitute the School's charter and shall be binding on the School, the Governing Board, and the Commission.
+The SCHOOL shall establish a public pre-K-only charter SCHOOL in the State of Hawai'i on the island(s) listed in the table below.
+The SCHOOL operates its educational program in the manner and at the facilities located at the address(es) indicated in the table below, along with the prekindergarten grade served in accordance with this Charter Contract, the Hawai'i Revised Statutes, and other applicable federal, state, and county laws, ordinances, codes, rules, and regulations.
+Enrollment in the SCHOOL shall be open to all students of ages and grades as set forth in HRS Chapter 302D and Article IX of this Charter Contract, who are residents of the State of Hawai'i.
+This Charter Contract shall constitute the SCHOOL'S charter and shall be binding on the SCHOOL, the Governing Board, and the COMMISSION.